When Bruce Springsteen Went Solo Again With ‘Devils and Dust’

 Springsteen played most of the instruments himself, with Steve Jordan playing drums and strings, horns and pedal steel performed by session pros.
 Danny Federici, Patti Scialfa and Soozie Tyrell are the only E Street Band members who appear.
 The result is arguably the best-produced of the four Springsteen records O’Brien worked on between 2002 and 2009.
 Even on the more heavily arranged songs, there’s more room for the songs to breathe than within the compressed clutter of The Rising, Magic and Working on a Dream.

-The other standout is “Long Time Comin,’” where the narrator, expecting his third child, is determined to not make the mistakes of his absentee father.
+The other standout is “Long Time Comin,’” where a narrator who expects his third child is determined to not make the mistakes of his absentee father.
 It’s a rollicking folk-rock tune, with pedal steel and violin weaving in and out while being tied together by Steve Jordan’s drums.
 The song further came to life when a horn section was added on his 2006 tour in support of We Shall Overcome: The Seeger Sessions.

 But the vocal approach threatens to sink the album midway through on three songs, “Silver Palomino,” “Black Cowboys” and “The Hitter.”
 The characters and their dilemmas are as compelling as anything Springsteen has written, but between the sparse settings, lack of choruses and thin melodies, they would have worked better as short stories.
 That said, the narrative strength of "The Hitter" was brought out when he performed it on his solo acoustic tour in support of the record.